Visual acuity

 Refractive errors can mostly be corrected by optical means (such as eyeglasses, contact lenses, and refractive surgery).
-For example, in the case of myopia, the correction is to reduce the power of the eye’s refraction by a so-called minus lens.
+For example, in the case of myopia, the correction is to reduce the power of the eye's refraction by a so-called minus lens.

 Neural factors that limit acuity are located in the retina, in the pathways to the brain, or in the brain.
 Examples of conditions affecting the retina include detached retina and macular degeneration.
 Examples of conditions affecting the brain include amblyopia (caused by the visual brain not having developed properly in early childhood) and by brain damage, such as from traumatic brain injury or stroke.
 When optical factors are corrected for, acuity can be considered a measure of neural functioning.

-Visual acuity is typically measured while fixating, i.e. as a measure of central (or foveal) vision, for the reason that it is highest in the very center.).
+Visual acuity is typically measured while fixating, i.e. as a measure of central (or foveal) vision, for the reason that it is highest in the very center.
 However, acuity in peripheral vision can be of equal importance in everyday life.
 Acuity declines towards the periphery first steeply and then more gradually, in an inverse-linear fashion (i.e. the decline follows approximately a hyperbola).
-The decline is according to E2/(E2+E), where E is eccentricity in degrees visual angle, and E2 is a constant of approximately 2 deg.
-At 2 deg eccentricity, for example, acuity is half the foveal value.
+The decline is according to E2/(E2+E), where E is eccentricity in degrees visual angle, and E2 is a constant of approximately 2 degrees.
+At 2 degrees eccentricity, for example, acuity is half the foveal value.

-Note that visual acuity is a measure of how well small details are resolved in the very center of the visual field; it therefore does not indicate how larger patterns are recognized.
+Visual acuity is a measure of how well small details are resolved in the very center of the visual field; it therefore does not indicate how larger patterns are recognized.
 Visual acuity alone thus cannot determine the overall quality of visual function.